caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 If yours are different, you'll need to adjust that relative file path accordingly.)
 The `_` at the beginning of `_methods.py` is convention that conveys that this is intended to be a private submodule: in other words, consummers of this code outside of the this Python package shouldn't access anything in this file directly.

-Since the `duplicate_table` method that was defined in this plugin was only intended to get us started, I am going to remove it now, replacing all of the content of that file with the following code:
+Since the `duplicate_table` method that was defined in this plugin was only intended to get us started, remove it now, replacing all of the content of that file with the following code:

 ```python
 # ----------------------------------------------------------------------------